Helping the Malaysian Government Find Gays with Grindr

 Yes.
 Always show my chest off lol.

-Do you have a preference for tight and brightly-coloured clothing?
+Do you have a preference for tight and brightly-colored clothing?

 Do you have an inclination to be attracted to men?